 In-app purchases are one of the primary drivers of revenue for free apps and year by year it’s on the rise.
 One of the reasons for this is reported to be the rapidly growing purchasing power of the two tech-savvy generations — Millennials and Gen Z.

 But even in-app purchases come with their own challenges.
 Implementing an IAP requires extra work on the backend so that transactions run smoothly.
-Another thing is when your users pay you for something you must ensure they are getting the best experience; that’s not only in-app experience but even off the app like customer support.
+Another thing is when your users pay you for something you must ensure they are getting the best experience; that’s not only in-app experience but even the app-like customer support.
 And most importantly, you’ll have to give away a huge chunk of the purchase — 30% as commission to Google Play and App Store.

 Subscription is the standard monetization strategy for many service-based apps.
 The way it works is simple.
-Your free app provides limited features or experience, and to unlock the full access the user has to subscribe to a plan.
+Your free app provides limited features or experience, and to unlock full access the user has to subscribe to a plan.
 This is another subset of the freemium model.

 Subscription is highly used in streaming apps like Spotify and YouTube, news & media apps like New York Times, productivity apps like Headspace, and even some brain games providing frequent new content.

 The subscription model yields a win-win situation for both businesses as well as users.
 From the business perspective, subscription-based apps tend to earn higher as well as stable revenue.
-Stats show subscription-based apps earn 2-3 times higher revenue compared to just ad-revenue and even paid apps.
+Stats show subscription-based apps earn 2-3 times higher revenue compared to just ad revenue and even paid apps.
 Also, it faired nearly 50% more than in-app purchase revenue.

 With a reliable and stable revenue stream, it becomes a lot easier to put your efforts into upgrading your app and spending a budget on marketing.

-The subscription also allows you to target multiple user-groups with several subscription plans setting the price and features as per their needs.
+The subscription also allows you to target multiple user groups with several subscription plans setting the price and features as per their needs.
 At the same time, it is more convenient for the users to purchase the offerings.

 However, the recurring revenue demands to provide recurring value.
 So make sure your users get it.
 Also, it needs excellent customer support.